KTH/devops-course/contributions/executable-tutorial/madao-jwliu/README.md

 **Relevance**
 Static code analysis is an essential part of an efficient CI/CD pipeline.
 It inspects code to identify defects, vulnerabilities and compliance issues, accelerating software delivery, and Semgrep is such a light weighted and efficient option and is actively being developed.
 In any case, Semgrep also having the ability to be used as a Docker image helps you create more secure applications through automated static analysis scanning alongside the scanning of your pipeline files in the near future, given successful ongoing development!

+## Submission

+The tutorial can be found [here](https://killercoda.com/aldao/scenario/Semgrep).
+The source code of the tutorial can be found [here](https://github.com/allandao/KTH-DevOps-Tutorial-Killercoda) if needed.